-Lady Jane Edwards AM ONM(Fr) BA, FAICD, FAIM Board member for 8 years, Trustee since 2005
+Lady Jane Edwards AM ONM(Fr) BA, FAICD, FAIM

+Board member for 9 years, Trustee since 2005

 Jane (Brumfield) Edwards is a businesswoman and communications strategist, with a distinguished career spanning more than 35 years.
 A former Canberra journalist, Jane is a specialist in issues and reputation management.
 She advises senior executives and community leaders around Australia on personal profiling and business-critical issues in the public arena.
+She is a Fellow if the Australian Institute of Company Directors.
 Since 2001, she has been the Honorary French Consul for Queensland.
-She is a member of the Order of Australia, and holds the Chevalier de L'Ordre National du Merite (Knight of the French National Order of Merit).
+She is a member of the Order of Australia, and holds the Chevalier de L'Ordre National du Merite (Knight of the French National Order of Merit), Jane recentlu received France's highest honor becoming a Knight Chevalier de la Légion d'Honneur.